 Does Rachel have a cd?
 Yes!
-Her first album, "Other Duties As Assigned" is available through Elderly, CD Baby, iTunes, and Amazon.
+Her album, "Other Duties As Assigned" is available through Elderly, CD Baby, iTunes, and Amazon.
 Want more info?
 Send her a note.

 What does Rachel play?
 Sopranissimo: Ohana O'niño Sopranino: Ohana SK - 21 Sopranos: Earnest Mainlander, Glyph Ukelenco, 1950’s Martin 0, Firefly banjo uke, Ohana SK-75R Concert: Ohana, CK-70G, Ohana CK-38 Tenor: Outdoor Ukulele Baritone: Ohana BK-70

 Thanks to Nat Quick for this photo.